MicrosoftDocs/customer-insights/ci-docs/migrate-pbidf-to-ppdf.md

 # Migrate dataflows for Power Query-based data sources

 To increase scalability, reliability, and performance, some Power Query-based data sources need to get updated.
 [Dataflows](/power-query/dataflows/understanding-differences-between-analytical-standard-dataflows) are cloud-based data preparation technologies that use Power Query to extract, transform, and load data.
-A system job scans for data sources with analytical dataflows and migrates them to standard dataflows.
+A system job scans for data sources that qualify for upgrade and migrates them as new dataflows.

 ## Prerequisites